i10/ARPen/README.md

 # ARPen

+ARPen uses the ARKit framework to track a pen in 3D.
+This project is sponsored by the German Federal Ministry of Education and Research (BMBF) as part of their Open Photonics call (Personal Photonics, 13N14065).

-## Build ARPen iOS App
+## Building the ARPen iOS App
-To build the project first run `carthage bootstrap`.
-After carthage finished you can start building the project like every other iOS project.
+1. To build the project, first run `carthage bootstrap`.
+2. After carthage has finished, you can start building the project like every other iOS project.

-## Build the ARPen
+## Building the ARPen
 You can 3D print the whole ARPen by your own.
 Follow these instructions to get your own pen:

 ### If you use a multi-material printer